spatie/laravel-activitylog/docs/basic-usage/cleaning-up-the-log.md

 }
 ```

+If you want to automatically cleanup your `production` system you should append the `--force` option as the command will otherwise ask you to confirm the action.
+This is to prevent accidental data loss.

 ## Define the log to clean

 If you want to clean just one log you can define it as command argument.
 It will filter the `log_name` attribute of the `Activity` model.